Who thought perfection could do us harm? How could something perfect be the cause of something bad? It is, after all…well, perfect!

 For a perfectionist, this might sound like the biggest blasphemy of all times.
-But take a step back, breathe and try to picture this: some of the biggest inventions of the modern world were discovered by mistake (think penicillin!) and many works of art nowadays incorporate errors in a way that transforms the piece and makes unique.
-In fact, these small imperfections are actually the pattern breaking detail that puts a fresh spin on an old hog.
+But take a step back, breathe and try to picture this: some of the biggest inventions of the modern world were discovered by mistake (think penicillin!) and many works of art nowadays incorporate errors in a way that transforms the piece and makes it unique.
+In fact, these small imperfections are actually the pattern-breaking detail that puts a fresh spin on an old hog.
 Thus, why chase that impossible perfect illusion in your mind when you could instead embrace uncertainty and see where it leads?

-Okay, let’s take it slower and bring in some digital help.
-We’re thinking…Ulysses - the app that draws you into the process with its stellar design and functionalities.
-You will start loving the imperfection of a great note taking app that enables you to organize and brainstorm.
+Okay, let's take it slower and bring in some digital help.
+We're thinking…Ulysses - the app that draws you into the process with its stellar design and functionalities.
+You will start loving the imperfection of a great note-taking app that enables you to organize and brainstorm.
 Again, a duality of order and creative chaos, in the best possible way.
 Also curated by Setapp, Ulysses organizes all projects in one place while also allowing you to get your creative flow going on.
 With Ulysses, you can craft the words and thoughts for any project and follow it through.
-However, here’s the deal: if something goes wrong, just enjoy the process, ask a friend for feedback and just get with it!
+However, here's the deal: if something goes wrong, just enjoy the process, ask a friend for feedback, and just get with it!
 Take the error and work it towards your advantage.
-Worst case scenario, you’ll learn to stop worrying and love the bomb!
+Worst case scenario, you'll learn to stop worrying and love the bomb!

-If there’s any predictor of how long you’ll hang in for a task, is the fun percentage involved.
-While perfectionism will force you to spend excruciating hours working on something, fun will make you actually want to.
-So, the trick to escape perfectionism is to allow yourself to have fun, to be human, to make mistakes and to be creative!
+If there's any predictor of how long you'll hang in for a task, is the fun percentage involved.
+While perfectionism will force you to spend excruciating hours working on something, the fun will make you actually want to.
+So, the trick to escape perfectionism is to allow yourself to have fun, to be human, to make mistakes, and to be creative!

 And you're not alone in trying.
 There are tons of tools out there ready to aid you and Setapp has a bunch of lovely apps for every occasion imaginable!
 Know that a great thing doesn't have to be perfect and that, more often than not, it's the imperfect things that catch our eye and change everything.
 It's not going to be easy to become an "imperfectionist" but you need to start somewhere.
 And, contrary to your current belief, this is as good a place as any!